 Updated information about Ebola can be found at University Health Services.

-Kent State University’s College of Public Health was established in 2009 to educate and train students to meet the current and projected shortage of public health professionals in Ohio and the nation.
+The College was established in 2009 to educate and train students to meet the current and projected shortage of public health professionals in Ohio and the nation.
 It is one of only two colleges of public health in Ohio and the first to offer a Bachelor of Science in Public Health.
 Our academic programs integrate theory and practice to equip graduates with the knowledge and skills to address the health challenges of the 21st century.
 Learn more about pursuing graduate or undergraduate degrees in public health in Ohio today!

 Our faculty engage in cutting-edge research that seeks answers to some of society’s most difficult problems, including preventing violence, responding to natural and manmade disasters, curbing substance abuse, and improving the delivery of health care.
 Our partners include local health departments, community organizations, health care institutions, and businesses that enable us to provide our College of Public Health students with real-world experiences in this exciting field.
 If you are looking for a stimulating academic experience and a rewarding career, Kent State’s College of Public Health in Ohio is the place for you.